-The Company adopted on August 10, 2022, and the shareholders approved on August 18, 2022, the 2022 Stock Plan.
+Our board of directors adopted on August 10, 2022, and our stockholders approved on August 18, 2022, our 2022 Stock Plan.
 The 2022 Stock Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and other stock awards.
-The 2022 Stock Plan, through the grant of stock awards, is intended to help the Company secure and retain the services of eligible award recipients, provide incentives for such persons to exert maximum efforts for the success of the Company and provide a means by which the eligible recipients may benefit from increases in value of the Common Stock.
-Through June 30, 2023, the Company has issued 405,000 options with a strike price of \$0.82 per share to employees, directors, and scientific advisory board members, and 14,759,000 options with strike price of \$0.57 per share to employees and directors under the 2022 Stock Plan.
-Generally, awards granted by the Company vest over four years and have an exercise price equal to the estimated fair value of the common stock as determined by the board of directors with consideration given to contemporaneous valuations of the Company's common stock prepared by an independent third-party valuation firm.
+The 2022 Stock Plan, through the grant of stock awards, is intended to help us secure and retain the services of eligible award recipients, provide incentives for such persons to exert maximum efforts for our success and provide a means by which the eligible recipients may benefit from increases in value of our common stock.
+Through June 30, 2023, we have issued the equivalent of 101,250 options with a strike price of the equivalent of \$3.28 per share to employees, directors, and scientific advisory board members, and the equivalent of 3,689,750 options with a strike price of the equivalent of \$2.28 per share to employees and directors under the 2022 Stock Plan.
+Generally, awards granted by us vest over four years and have an exercise price equal to the estimated fair value of our common stock as determined by our board of directors with consideration given to contemporaneous valuations of our common stock prepared by an independent third-party valuation firm.

-As of June 30, 2023, there were 34,836,000 shares available for future issuance under the 2022 Stock Plan.
+As of June 30, 2023, there were the equivalent of 8,709,000 shares available for future issuance under the 2022 Stock Plan.